stashed/stash/docs/guides/latest/backends/local.md

 ##### NFS volume as Backend

-Below, the YAML of a sample `Repository` crd that uses an `NFS` volume as backend.
+Below, the YAML of a sample `Repository` crd that uses an `NFS` volume as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1